Relapsing After Years of Sobriety

 People can still have the risk for relapse after many years often because they may become less active in their recovery.
 Some former addicts may think that after many years of sobriety, their habits have changed and that they are more in control.

 The good news is that if someone relapses even after years of sobriety, they can still get back on track.
 When relapse occurs it is important to start going back to support groups and AA meetings as soon as possible.
-With relapse, returning to rehab will be the best way to get healthy and sober so that you can minimize the damage and prevent things from progressing.
+With relapsing, returning to rehab will be the best way to get healthy and sober so that you can minimize the damage and prevent things from progressing.

 Even if you have not relapsed but feel the need to recommit and make recovery a priority in your life, returning to treatment is the best solution to continue your recovery journey.